 Lots of information to go through to let’s get started.

 While Google’s Matt Cutts has denied social signals are used as a ranking factor, that doesn’t make social media less important.
 Ok, so it doesn’t have a direct impact on organic search rankings, but it does help SEO indirectly.

 Think about it.
 The billions of active users on Facebook, Twitter, Google+, YouTube, Instagram as well as on various review sites and discussion forums are your current and potential customers.

-Plus, social content ranks well on search engines.
-Google pays attention to links but also to brand mentions.
+Although social shares may or may not affect a webpage’s position in search listings, your social profiles definitely influence the content of your search results.
+In fact, social media profiles are often among the top results in search listings for brand names.
 What people say about your business on Facebook, Yelp, TripAdvisor – whether it’s feedback in the form of a comment or a rating – is publicly accessible to your potential customers.
 And this, of course, influences their decision to buy from you or from your competitors.

 Social media also helps to build trust, which is something that Google is looking for in a website.